 Who should apply?
 BSME welcomes participants with varying levels of background.
-You may be currently pursuing a teaching license; you may be planning to pursue other paths to licensure (e.g., master’s program); you may be an in-service teacher; or you may be simply curious about the learning and teaching of mathematics, particularly the student-centered approach.
+You may be currently pursuing a teaching license; you may be planning to pursue other paths to licensure (e.g., master’s program); you may be an educator at the K–12 or college level; or you may be simply curious about the learning and teaching of mathematics, particularly the student-centered approach.
 The common thread among BSME participants is their genuine interest in mathematics education and effective teaching practices.
 (Note: Participants must have completed at least one year of college and be 18 years in age by the time they enter BSME.)

 Why BSME?
 Today’s teachers are expected to provide students with opportunities to struggle productively towards understanding, and the Hungarian pedagogy has the potential to play a critical role in this endeavor.
 At BSME, we are excited for our participants to develop and bring back this new perspective on mathematics education.

 The five-week program is divided into two halves.
 You may choose to participate in the First half only, the Second half only, or both halves.

 - Program begins on Monday, June 14 with a required orientation for all students.

 - First half: Tuesday, June 15 through Tuesday, June 29.